emteknetnz/silverstripe-rest-api/README.md

 For example the following implementation of the `onEditBeforeWrite()` hook will update the `Content` field of a DataObject updated via a `PATCH` request before saving, even though the `Content` field is not exposed in the API.

-Note to run this code example you need to be logged in to the CMS to use and pass an `X-CSRF-TOKEN` header when making requests.
+Note to run this code example you need to be logged in to the CMS to use and pass an `x-csrf-token` header when making requests.

 **src/MySiteTreeEndpoint.php**